2012 Dodge Caliber Interior

 - "The good news is that there's room for four adults inside the cabin." -- Autoblog

-The Caliber’s standard features are good for the class.
-Other than basics such as air conditioning and an audio system, the Caliber comes standard with a 12-volt power outlet, auxiliary input jack, Uconnect hands-free calling system, iPod control and a climate-controlled glove compartment.
+The 2012 Caliber’s standard features are good for the class.
+Besides basics such as air conditioning and an audio system, the Caliber comes standard with a 12-volt power outlet, an auxiliary input jack, the Uconnect hands-free calling system, iPod control and a climate-controlled glove compartment.

 However, reviewers aren’t impressed with the Caliber’s interior quality.
 While they agree that its gauges and controls are easy to use, the Caliber is still awash in hard plastic trim panels that don’t look up to par.